-On Christmas day in 2009, the Obama administration thwarted an AQAP-organized airliner attack on the United States that threatened to derail his presidency at the onset.
+On Christmas day in 2009, AQAP mounted an attack on a United States airliner.
 Umar Farouk Abdulmutallab, a Nigerian-born graduate student attending school in Europe, had sought out Awlaki and received from him a martyrdom mission: take down a passenger plane over U.S. soil.
 If not for a defect in the bomb, which was tucked into Abdulmutallab’s undergarments, he would have succeeded.

 This near miss precipitated a major escalation in Obama’s counterterrorism campaign in Yemen.

 In January 2011, demonstrations broke out in the country, as was occurring at the time in other nations across North Africa and the Arabian peninsula.
 As the fledgling, but capable, AQAP made territorial gains amidst the chaos, the United States responded by substantially escalating air and drone strikes.